HunterTruba/F_K/README.md

 # Fanuc Karel README

 Introducing the Fanuc Karel VS Code Extension – your ultimate companion for programming in Fanuc Karel!
-This powerful extension is designed to streamline your coding experience with a host of features. s
+This powerful extension is designed to streamline your coding experience with a host of features.
 Whether you're a seasoned programmer or just getting started with Fanuc Karel, this extension will make your coding journey smoother and more enjoyable.
 Give it a try and see the difference it makes!

 ## Features